 Along with their application, the borrower must submit the following:

-We strongly encourage borrowers to consult with their CPA or tax professional to assist with the preparation of SBA Form 3508.
+We strongly encourage borrowers to consult with their CPA or tax professional to assist with the preparation of their loan forgiveness documentation and application.

 Lenders determined the loan amount by multiplying your monthly average payroll by 2.5.
 The monthly payroll average was based on IRS-reported wages, the amount paid by the employer for state taxes, retirement contributions, and healthcare costs.
 The monthly average used for the calculation did not include other costs such as employee-paid healthcare and retirement contributions, federal taxes, and payments to contract employees.
 The costs that went into the monthly average are the same the SBA use to determine forgiveness for the loan.
 By using more than those allowable expenses, the loan may not be entirely forgivable.